 Whether your roof was damaged in a storm, or its just time to replace your old roof, there comes a time where you need to choose the material for your new roof.

 Long ago are the days of “do you want clay, asphalt, or concrete tiles?”
+While asphalt shingles are by far the most common, there are WAY more roofing materials on the market – each bringing distinct pros and cons.
 There are now an astounding amount of alternatives to the basic roofing materials of the olden days.
-Mixing function, fit, style, and durability – advanced roofing materials can give you the exact aesthetic you’re looking for, while meeting every need for your home.
+Mixing function, fit, style, and durability – advanced roofing materials can give you the exact aesthetic you’re looking for while meeting every need for your home.

 There are a number of points homeowners want to find when choosing a roof for their home or business.
 They want long life expectancy, affordability, adding value to the property, withstand weather, eco-friendly, ease of maintenance – the list goes on.
 Check out the list of these 14 types of roofing, and see which ones check those important boxes for you.

 Here’s A Quick List of 14 Roofing Materials

 - Wood Shingles

 - Slate Shingles

 - Concrete Tile